Longhorn Network: High school football

-Nebraska also cites the LHN as the reason for their decision to leave the Big 12.
-It was decided to leave the Big 12 Conference and join the Big Ten Conference on June 12, 2010, 7 months before the announcement of the LHN on January 19, 2011.

-Public High School Athletics in the State of Texas are governed by the University Interscholastic League (the UIL), which was founded by and remains a part of The University of Texas at Austin.
-The UIL owns all broadcast media rights to Texas High School Athletics.
-During an August 1, 2011, meeting of all Big 12 athletic directors, it was decided that the issue of airing high school football games on the LHN would be postponed for one year, allowing time for the NCAA to rule on the matter.
-On August 11, 2011, the NCAA ruled that no school or conference network would be permitted to broadcast high school sports or any other high school programming, effectively bringing the issue to a close.
+Public high school athletics in Texas are governed by the University Interscholastic League (UIL), which is owned by The University of Texas at Austin.
+During an August 1, 2011, meeting of all Big 12 athletic directors, it was decided that the issue of airing high school football games on the LHN would be postponed for one year, allowing time for the NCAA to rule on the matter, though no high school games would be broadcast in that time.
+Ten days later, the NCAA ruled that no school or conference network would be permitted to broadcast high school sports or any other high school programming.